Skip to main content

 Exercise a high degree of caution

-Protests and large gatherings can occur anywhere in South Africa at any time.
-Avoid areas affected by protests and demonstrations.
+Protests and large gatherings can occur anywhere.
+Avoid areas affected by protests, demonstrations or large public gatherings.
+Monitor media for updates and follow advice from local authorities.
 Use major roads where it's safe to do so and verify that alternate routes recommended by your GPS are safe prior to travel.
+Express kidnappings happen in South Africa.
+Always be alert to your personal security and surroundings (see ‘Safety’).

 We advise: